SarasotaBay.png

 2. Improves Digestion

 Water is very beneficial for the digestive system.
 Getting enough water helps to break down the soluble fiber that a person ingests every day.
 In turn, this can help improve the entire digestion process by decreasing the likelihood a person will experience constipation, heartburn, gas, and/or bloating.
+Staying hydrated also supports the body’s ability to absorb nutrients more efficiently, contributing to overall digestive comfort and health.

 3. Brain Performance Benefits